evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 }
 ```

-# 3. Create and Read the Data Contract
+# 3. Create and read the Data Contract
-The DApp will be designed to handle both side, the contract creation and the data consuming.
-The evan.network dashboard includes a dynamic parameter routing to open unregistered ens and contract addresses.
-So the DApp can check the current opened url, if a contract id or the normal ens address is opened.
-When the ens address is opened, we will redirect to an contract creation page.
-When a contract id is opened, the user gets redirected to the TodoMVC component.
+The ƉApp will be designed to handle both sides, the contract creation and the data consumption.
+The evan.network dashboard includes a dynamic parameter routing to open unregistered ENS and contract addresses.
+So the ƉApp can check the current opened URL, if a contract ID or the normal ENS address is opened.
+When the ENS address is opened, we will redirect to a contract creation page.
+When a contract ID is opened, the user gets redirected to the TodoMVC component.

 To do this, you will need some new structures within your code:
   1. Contract service that handles contract creation
-  2. Dispatcher to handle asynchroniously and page reload save contract interactions
+  2. Dispatcher to handle asynchronious and page-reload-save contract interactions
-  3. Contract creation component
+  3. Contract creation components
   4. Routing for create and detail
-  5. Create a new Task
+  5. Create a new task

-## 3.1 Contract service
+## 3.1 Contract Service
 Create a new file within the services folder and name it "task.ts".
-Within this file we will declare all the functions that are needed to interact with "task contracts".
-To create a new data contract using the DBCP definition of our tutorial task only a view lines of code are needed.
-We will create a new dataContract instance and applying the loaded description to the dataContract create function.
+Within this file, we will declare all the functions that are needed to interact with task contracts.
+To create a new data contract using the DBCP definition of our tutorial task, only view lines of code are needed.
+We will create a new data contract instance and apply the loaded description to the data contract creation function.

 ```ts
   /**